Fast Path

 We’ve been reviewing our vendor and supplier arrangements, and noticed a problem with your latest bill.
 It seems like you’re calculating our fee differently from what’s agreed in our contract.

 You made the sale a while back, and quickly.
 But your champion at the company left, and new management didn’t get briefed on their way out.
-Looking to trim budget, they’ve pulled your contract out of a dusty filing cabinet somewhere.
+Looking to trim budget, they’ve pulled your contract.

 You look back at the terms, which you barely remember reading in the first place.
 It actually looks like they’re right: what the contract says doesn’t match the deal you made.
 Do you owe them a refund?
 Can you give them future credits?
 Can you get the terms fixed, so you can keep billing as everyone really expected?